TelerikAcademy/QA-Academy/Exam Preparations/Exam III Preparation/README.md

 Submit your solution of this problem as screenshots where the vulnerable elements and the results of your URL Manipulation attack/s should be pointed.
 Use labels in the screenshots or a separate text file to submit the exact input used for the URL Manipulation attack.

 **Testing for Cross Site Scripting (XSS) Vulnerabilities**</br>
-You are given the source code of a small Web application (CarService-Example.rar).
+You are given the source code of a small Web application (CarService-Example).
 Your task is to run the application on your local machine and perform the following security testing:
 * Find which part of the site is vulnerable to Cross Site Scripting (XSS).
 Note that the site might accept an XSS attack through a particular element, but the result of the attack might be manifested in another part of the site so search carefully.
 * Once you have found the XSS vulnerability, exploit it by inserting a script that causes a button "Bug" to appear somewhere on the page.
 When the button is clicked – a pop-up dialog should appear with the message "Bug".
 You may need to search the Internet for the proper script code in case you are not familiar with JavaScript.